 English Studies is one of the cornerstones of a liberal arts education and offers a variety of approaches to specialized study.
 The English Major helps launch the careers of writers, critics, lawyers, reporters, archivists, speech writers, editors, teachers, publishers, and researchers.
-Students interested in English studies can also pursue Writing Arts Certification, a Minor in English, or Teacher Certification in English.
+Students interested in English Studies can also pursue Writing Arts Concentration, a Minor in English, or Teacher Certification in English.

 The Major in English

 The English major consists of ten courses: a five-course core, four major electives, and a capstone experience.
 English majors are encouraged to supplement required and elective courses for the major with elective courses from other disciplines, minors that are complementary to English Studies, and related courses from the Learning in Common curriculum, as well as co-curricular involvement in theatre, The Comenian, The Manuscript, and other relevant opportunities.